Getting Ready for the ICFP 2008 Programming Contest

 Decoding Morse Code With F# Comprehensions

 In my last post I showed how to decode morse code in Python using list comprehensions.
-In this post I will show how to do it in F# instead.
+In this post I show how to do it in F# instead.

 First using list comprehensions: